-If any of their claims is found to be incorrect, they may render themselves liable to disciplinary action by the Commission in terms of Rule 14 of the Combined Geo-Scientist Examination, 2020 notified in the Gazette of India dated 25th September, 2019 and also reproduced below:
+If any of their claims is found to be incorrect, they may render themselves liable to disciplinary action by the Commission in terms of Rule 14 of the Combined Geo-Scientist Examination, 2021 notified in the Gazette of India dated 7th October, 2020 and also reproduced below:

-A candidate who is or has been declared by the Commission to be guilty of:
+A candidate who is or has been declared by the Commission to be guilty of:-

-- (i) obtaining support for his/her candidature by any following means namely; - (a) offering illegal gratification; or - (b) applying pressure on; or - (c) blackmailing or threatening to blackmail any person connected with the conduct of the Examination; or - (ii) impersonation, or - (iii) procuring impersonation by any person, or - (iv) submitting fabricated documents or documents which have been tampered with, or - (v) uploading irrelevant photos in the application form in place of actual photo/signature. - (vi) making statements which are incorrect or false or suppressing material information, or - (vii) resorting to any other irregular or improper means in connection with his/ her candidature for the Examination, or - (viii) being in possession of or using unfair means during the Examination, or - (ix) writing irrelevant matter, including obscene 'languages or pornographic matter, in the script(s), or - (x) misbehaving in any other manner in the Examination Hall, or - (xi) harassing or doing bodily harm to the Staff employed by the Commission for the conduct of its Examination, or - (xii) being in possession of or using any mobile phone (even in switched off mode), pager or any electronic equipment or programmable device or storage media like pen drive, smart watches etc. or camera or blue tooth devices or any other equipment or related accessories either in working or switched off mode capable of being used as a communication device during the Examination; or - (xiii) violating any of the instructions issued to candidates along with their e-Admission Certificates permitting them to take the Examination, or - (xiv) Attempting to commit or as the case may be abetting the commission of all or any of the acts specified in the foregoing clauses, may in addition to rendering himself/herself liable to criminal prosecution is liable. - (a) to be disqualified by the Commission from the Examination for which he/she is a candidate and/or
+- (i) obtaining support for his/her candidature by the following means, namely:- - (a) offering illegal gratification to, or - (b) applying pressure on; or - (c) blackmailing or threatening to blackmail any person connected with the conduct of Examination, or - (ii) impersonation; or - (iii) procuring impersonation by any person; or - (iv) submitting fabricated documents or documents which have been tampered with; or - (v) uploading irrelevant photos in the application form in place of actual photo/signature. - (vi) making statements which are incorrect or false, or suppressing material information; or - (vii) resorting to the following means in connection with his/her candidature for the Examination namely:- - (a) obtaining copy of question paper through improper means; - (b) finding out the particulars of the persons connected with secret work relating to the Examination; - (c) influencing the examiners; or - (viii) being in possession of or using unfair means during the Examination; or - (ix) writing obscene matters, drawing obscene sketches or writing irrelevant matter in the scripts; or - (x) misbehaving in the Examination Hall including tearing of the scripts, provoking fellow examinees to boycott Examination, creating a disorderly scene and the like; or - (xi) harassing or doing bodily harm to the staff employed by the Commission for the conduct of its Examination; or - (xii) being in possession of or using any mobile phone (even in switched off mode), pager or any electronic equipment or programmable device or storage media like pen drive, smart watches etc. or camera or blue tooth devices or any other equipment or related accessories either in working or switched off mode capable of being used as a communication device during the Examination; or - (xiii) violating any of the instructions issued to candidates alongwith their admission certificates permitting them to take the Examination; or - (xiv) attempting to commit or as the case may be, abetting the commission of all or any of the acts specified in the foregoing clauses; - may in addition to rendering himself/herself liable to criminal prosecution, be liable:-

-- (b) to be debarred either permanently or for a specified period - (i) by the Commission from any Examination or Selection held by them; - (ii) by the Central Government from any employment under them; and - (c) if he/she is already in service under Government to disciplinary action under the appropriate rules.
+- (a) and shall be disqualified by the Commission from the Examination held under this Rules for which he/she is a candidate; and/or - (b) shall be liable to be debarred either permanently or for a specified period :- - (i) by the Commission from any Examination or Selection held by them; - (ii) by the Central Government from any employment under them; and - (c) if he/she is already in service under Government to disciplinary action under the appropriate rules.

-Provided that no penalty under these rules shall be imposed except after.
+Provided that no penalty under this rule shall be imposed except after:-

-- (i) giving the candidate an opportunity of making such representation, in writing as he/she may wish to make in that behalf; and - (ii) taking the representation, if any, submitted by the candidate within the period allowed to him/her into consideration.
+- (i) giving the candidate, an opportunity of making such representation in writing as he/she may wish to make in that behalf; and - (ii) taking the representation, if any, submitted by the candidate, within the period allowed to him/her into consideration. - 5.(1) Any person who is found by the Commission to be guilty of colluding with a candidate(s) in committing or abetting the commission of any of the misdeeds listed at the clauses (i) to (xiii) above render himself liable to action in terms of the clause (xiv).